edge-cloud/www.edge-cloud.net/_posts/2013-12-27-openstack-with-vsphere-and-nsx-part2.md

   </p>
 </div>

 Here leave the settings as is (See Figure 14).
-A _Management Rendezvous Client_ would be necessary if NSX Controller and NSX Gateway do not have direct network connectivity, the _Tunnel Keep-alive Spray_ would randomize TCP source ports for STT tunnel keep-alives for packet spray across active network path and _VTEP enabled_ would be for physical NSX gateways as e.g. offered by <a href="https://www.arista.com/en/company/news/press-release/614-pr-20130826-01" target="_blank">Arista EOS</a>.
+A _Management Rendezvous Client_ would be necessary if NSX Controller and NSX Gateway do not have direct network connectivity, the _Tunnel Keep-alive Spray_ would randomize TCP source ports for STT tunnel keep-alives for packet spray across active network path and _VTEP enabled_ would be for physical NSX gateways as e.g. offered by [Arista EOS](https://www.arista.com/en/company/news/press-release/614-pr-20130826-01).
 As none of this applies here, we will stick to the default settings.